Ham and Potato Soup is made in one pot on the stovetop. It’s thick, hearty, comforting, and the perfect way to use any leftover holiday ham.

 How To Make Ham And Potato Soup

-5. Finish with Ham and Corn: Stir in the cooked ham and corn, heating through.
+5. Finish with Ham and Corn: Stir in ham and corn; heat through.

-6. Add Cheese: Lower the heat and mix in cheese until melted.
+6. Add Cheese: Reduce heat and mix in cheese until melted.

-7. Serve: Taste and adjust seasonings.
-Serve hot, garnished with thyme or parsley.
+7. Serve: Adjust seasonings and serve hot with thyme or parsley.

 Quick Tip